JohnMello is a writer, composer, musician, and author of books for children and adults.

 As you might expect, the Kenwood Multi-Pro Food Processor does most things well.
-It takes the hard work out of making pastry and dough, for example, and because you usually put all of the ingredients into the main mixing bowl, there are less bowls and dishes to clean.
+It takes the hard work out of making pastry and dough, for example, and because you usually put all of the ingredients into the main mixing bowl, there are fewer bowls and dishes to clean.
 Here are some of the pros and cons to consider:

-- It's easy to use - I use it to make bread, pizza dough, cakes, cookies, smoothies and soups, and I'm generally pleased with the results.
+- It's easy to use - I use it to make bread, pizza dough, cakes, cookies, smoothies, and soups, and I'm generally pleased with the results.
 I always make pizza from scratch, using a recipe variation adapted over years of trial and error, but it's never been as easy as this.
 Everything goes into the food processor and comes out as perfect pizza dough every single time.

 - It's dishwasher safe - Everything, including the attachments, can be shoved into the dishwasher.
-It's just as well, because they're difficult to clean otherwise.
-This way you can avoid the very sharp edges on the cutting tools, too.
+It's just as well because they're difficult to clean otherwise.
+This way, you can avoid the very sharp edges on the cutting tools, too.

 - It's a whirling dervish - The ingredients in the bowl tend to fly out from the center, meaning that the blades don't always blend things as well as they should.
 Sometimes the mixture finds its way underneath the blades, which means that if you want to use the machine more than once during a session, you'll have to remove the bowl and blade and clean them before continuing.

 - It's misleading - The recipe book is extremely useful, but some of the recipes have incomplete information, such as the recipe for scones that lists 50g caster sugar and 2 tablespoons golden granulated sugar.
 The latter should be sprinkled over the scones before they go in the oven, but there's no mention of when or where to use the caster sugar.
 This a small point, but a crucial one if you've never made scones before.